 Customer Experience Expert and Speaker

 Why?
 “I love the simplicity of NPS and it’s a great way of ‘taking the pulse’ of a business when it comes to customer satisfaction.
-The best businesses build it in to the way they do things and get ownership at every level, and that’s the key.
+The best businesses build it into the way they do things and get ownership at every level, and that’s the key.
 It’s about integrating it into ‘the way we do things around here’ and it’s relatively easy to do that compared to other feedback mechanisms.
 Business leaders tell me that they also like the fact that they can compare their scores to other ‘benchmark’ businesses and this brings a tangibility to it.
-Interestingly, I encourage businesses to combine NPS with one other question: “Are you / were you COMPLETELY happy with what we’re doing do / did?” followed by “Why / Why not?”
+Interestingly, I encourage businesses to combine NPS with one other question: “Are you / were you COMPLETELY happy with what we’re doing do/did?” followed by “Why / Why not?”
 It’s a tough question, but helps get real insights into what customers think.”

 Keynote Speaker and Bestselling Author

 Why?
 “I love the simplicity of NPS.
-The Net Promoter Score (not to be confused with Net Promoter System) gives great insight into intent to recommend based on experience.
+The Net Promoter Score (not to be confused with the Net Promoter System) gives great insight into intent to recommend based on experience.
 You can assess if the experience was met or exceed expectations, was just average or less than stellar – with just one simple number.
 But, that is just the start.
 The “system” helps you gain understanding and take action on the number (the result of the survey).
 Knowing the number is one thing.
 Knowing the “why” behind the number and how to use it to gain a competitive advantage is another.
-I’ve been a Fred Reichheld and NPS fan from the mid-1990’s when I first read “The Loyalty Effect.”
+I’ve been a Fred Reichheld and NPS fan since the mid-1990s when I first read “The Loyalty Effect.”

 Leading Social Marketing Strategist, Keynote Speaker, Brand Evangelist